-The Best Dallas Hotel Pools to Dip Into This Summer | PaperCity Magazine

 The Best Dallas Hotel Pools to Dip Into This Summer

 Pool season is officially here, and during the blistering heat of Dallas summertime, we’re always looking for a great spot to cool off.
 Thankfully, the city is full of incredible hotel pools to take advantage of — either included with a staycation or with the purchase of a day pass.
-From rooftop oases to brand new spots, these are the 10 best hotel pools in Dallas to dip into this summer.
+From rooftop oases to brand-new spots, these are the best hotel pools in Dallas to dip into this spring and summer.

 Thompson Dallas